gitmarek/libbitcoinrpc/README.md

 C language interface to JSON-RPC Bitcoin API.

 The library provides basic routines to send RPC queries to a listening Bitcoin node, fetch responses and analyse errors.
-Its main features include:

-* Reusable components, allowing to perform many queries through one open connection, as well as to query many listening servers with the same method without reallocating resources.
-* Proper error handling.
-* Convenience functions to perform simple one-time tasks in an efficient way.

 Currently, the code is tested against stable Bitcoin Core v0.11.2.0-g7e27892.